monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 **(6) Export Spendable Wallet: DO NOT share your spendable wallet qr code with anyone.
 This can be used like a mnemonic seed for recovering your wallet.** This creates a qrcode that contains all of your keys.
 **(7) Export View Only Wallet:** This creates a qr code that contains only the keys for viewing the transactions that this wallet sends or receives, but cannot create transactions.

+# 7. Binaries Verification

+Verify that the files you downloaded match the official ones, you can use [this step-by-step guide](https://getmonero.org/resources/user-guides/verification-windows-beginner.html) with pictures (easy, for Windows user)

-# 7. Common issues and solutions
+# 8. Common issues and solutions

 + [I am missing (not seeing) a transaction to (in) the GUI (zero balance)](https://monero.stackexchange.com/questions/6640/i-am-missing-not-seeing-a-transaction-to-in-the-gui-zero-balance)
 + [I am using the GUI and my daemon doesn't start anymore](https://monero.stackexchange.com/questions/6825/i-am-using-the-gui-and-my-daemon-doesnt-start-anymore)